Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For more information about how to configure an AAD application for device code flow please refer to [Enable applications for device code flow][device_code_flow].

-> The `DeviceCodeCredential` offers a credential that can be used with little to no setup - you may present a prompt to authenticate and allow the user to use whatever browser they choose to complete the authentication process.
+> The `DeviceCodeCredential` offers a credential that can be used with little to no setup - the user is free to use whatever browser they choose to complete the authentication process.

 ```ts
 /**